Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 <!-- This content will not appear in the rendered Markdown -->

 This page is intended to provide the key information on starting to work on the ZIH High Performance Computing (HPC) system and is of particular importance to new users.
 It is a map of the compendium as it provides an overview of the most relevant topics and directs to the corresponding detailed articles within the compendium.

-The topics covered here include:
+The topics covered include:
 * Applying for the ZIH HPC login: things to know about obtaining access to the ZIH HPC
 * Accessing the ZIH HPC system: the list of options and corresponding instructions
 * Handling Data: the do's and don'ts of importing, transfering, managing data of your project